Analyzing First Republic Bank (FRCB) and Its Competitors

 Summary

-First Republic Bank peers beat First Republic Bank on 7 of the 12 factors compared.
+First Republic Bank competitors beat First Republic Bank on 7 of the 12 factors compared.

 First Republic offers banking for individuals and businesses, wealth management and more with a focus on tailored service and solutions.
 First Republic was founded in San Francisco in 1985 by James H. Herbert II with a single office and a small but dedicated staff.
 Years later, First Republic is one of the country’s largest banks, serving clients at more than 80 Preferred Banking Offices across the United States and through online banking services.
 First Republic prides itself on its convenient online presence, strong heritage and sustainable, client-centric approach that has provided consistent growth.
 First Republic Bank offers a full range of personal and business banking services including lending, deposit, foreign exchange and more, while First Republic Private Wealth Management provides trust, brokerage and wealth advisory services.
 Across all of its offerings, First Republic is committed to serving its stakeholders and clients with exceptional, personalized service, putting clients first in all that it does.
 Banking products and services are offered by First Republic Bank, Member FDIC and Equal Housing Lender.
 Investment Advisory services are provided by First Republic